prof-rossetti/georgetown-opim-243-201901/projects/freestyle/proposal.md

 ## Planning

-What are you going to build, and why?
+Section header: What are you going to build, and why?

 ### Problem Statement